 In the back, Fatima waved goodbye at the three hunters as they walked out of the mall.

-As they went through the park and towards the cable car station, the cool air of night felt refreshing, and Rosario realized her worries about the broken camper didn’t feel that important anymore.
+As they went through the park and towards the cable car station, the cool air of the night felt refreshing, and Rosario realized her worries about the broken camper didn’t feel that important anymore.

 “Do you think we can really defeat the monsters with the red crystals?” asked Stefan.

 “There is still a lot of work to be done before we can give the red crystal a serious use.”
 Rosario used her fingers to count.
-“First, we need to find the behemoth that grows them, then expand the behemoth in a controlled environment like the vats you saw in the underground, and tweak the conditions until the trees produce crystals.
+“First, we need to find the behemoth that grows them, then expand the behemoth in a controlled environment like the vats we saw in the underground, and tweak the conditions until the trees produce crystals.
 If this works out, then we collect a lot of crystal and hope the smiths can find a way to make it into weapons.
-We’ll have to do a lot of parallel work for that, like analyzing the behemoths, the soil where they grown, and then the weapons themselves need to be tested for their effectivity, safety, and what’s the best way to use them all things considered.”
+We’ll have to do a lot of parallel work for that, like analyzing the behemoths, the soil where they grow, and then the weapons themselves need to be tested for their effectivity, safety, and what’s the best way to use them all things considered.”

 “I’m nervous,” said Franziska at last, holding onto Rosario’s arm.
+“What if you don’t come back?”

 “Can we really not go with you tomorrow?”